 DFAC's building and land improvements are located on property owned by the City.
 The cost of the original building and land improvements (from inception in 1974 through 1989) were previously transferred to the City and are not reflected in the accompanying statements of financial position.
-All leasehold improvements made since 1990 were conveyed to the City effective September 30, 2014, the second floor of the west wing was conveyed effective September 30, 2016, and the Food Arts Studio was conveyed effective September 30, 2019.
-These amounts are reflected as an unamortized leasehold interest on the statements of financial position as of September 30, 2020 and 2019 (see Note H).
+All leasehold improvements made since 1990 were conveyed to the City effective September 30, 2014, the second floor of the west wing was conveyed effective September 30, 2019, and renovations to the Café and restrooms were conveyed effective September 30, 2021.
+These amounts are reflected as an unamortized leasehold interest on the statements of financial position as of September 30, 2021 and 2020 (see NOTE H).
 DFAC occupies the building under an agreement with the City, whereby DFAC operates the inside of the building and the City provides facility repair and outside and ground maintenance.